golanlevin/DrawingWithMachines/lectures/2025/0825/README.md

 ---

-## Unit 1: Loosening Up with DIY Drawing Machines
+## Unit 1: Loosening Up with Low-Tech Drawing Machines

 *In which we allow ourselves to make shitty machines and even shittier drawings.*

-### A Discussion about Machines and Drawings
+### A Discussion about Machines and Drawing

 What is a *drawing*?
 List some common assumptions.